 Answer: When setting up depending on the season I am either in pants or shorts and a polo shirt then change into my suit once everything is set.
 I typically wear the same attire as I was wearing during the reception but might remove my coat and tie, and roll my sleeves up tp tear down.

 26. How much of a deposit is required to secure our date?

 Almost every DJ will require some sort of deposit or retainer in order to secure your date.
 This is for their protection and yours.
 The industry standard for deposits is 50%.
 Some DJs require far less, but this is not always a good idea.
 If the contract language doesn’t stipulate a specific guarantee of services and clearly outline a cancellation policy, the DJ may only legally be responsible for returning your deposit (sometimes as little as $25) in order to back out of doing your wedding.
 While it would certainly be considered unprofessional, there certainly isn’t any financial incentive for the DJ if he’s only forced to pay a small fee for backing out on you.

-Answer: I require a $200 deposit to secure your date for your wedding.
-For other events, deposits will be discussed on an individual basis.
+Answer: I require a $200 retainer fee to secure your date for your wedding.
+For other events, retainers will be discussed on an individual basis.

 27. What is included in the cost of my event?